Ajahn Pasanno Tag [Ajahn Pasanno]

 9. “I have an autoimmune disorder of undiagnosed origin.
 I was wondering if it was worth this precious time of practice to send mettā and thoughts of healing to the body.
 If so, how do you recommend approaching it?
 Also, is this compatible with seeing this ailment as a heavenly messenger (and as a contemplation of the body’s demise)?
 As symptom management reduces it to a mild physical irritation should I also contemplate unpleasant feelings?
 Or is it best to just stay grounded in the breath and mettā and not risk proliferation.
 Much gratitude.”
 [Sickness] [Mindfulness of feeling] [Recollection/Death] [Proliferation] [Goodwill]

-Download audio (5:05)
+Download audio (4:52)

 11. “Is it a good remedy to sit with eyes open when afflicted with sloth and torpor?
 Standing?
 Any other ideas?”
-[Sloth and torpor] [Posture/Standing]
+[Sloth and torpor ] [Posture/Sitting] [Posture/Standing] // [Buddho mantra] [Three Refuges] [Perception of light] [Mudra]

 12. “What is the English translation of the meal time blessing?
 Thank you.”
-[Gratitude] [Chanting]
+[Anumodanā]

-13. “The last two 3:30pm sittings have been challenging.
-Restless body and proliferating mind.
-I guess it’s my time of day for anxiety.
-I use several techniques—mettā, 32 body parts, watch my long breaths—and by the time the bell rings, my internal landscape has changed.
-Thank you all for your teachings.
-Now, my question.
-I am still very attached to my husband and children.
+13. “I am still very attached to my husband and children.
 I don’t want to relinquish the intimacy I share with my husband.
 I will suffer when they are gone.
 How do I reconcile this practice of relinquishment with the reality that I am a wife, mother and householder?
 With love.”
-[Gratitude] [Family] [Lay life] [Relinquishment]
+[Gratitude] [Family ] [Lay life] [Relinquishment ] // [Spaciousness] [Suffering] [Clinging] [Cause of Suffering] [Communal harmony]

-Download audio (2:31)
+Download audio (2:22)

 14. “My relationship with my kids can be so contentious and draining—so different than I thought it would be.
 How can I love and train them even though it seems they were born to resist these things?”
-[Family] [Conflict]
+[Family] [Children] [Conflict]

-Download audio (9:34)
+Download audio (9:22)

 Download audio (4:03)

-16. “Can you please talk a bit about samatha meditation and its uses for calming a very agitated or restless mind and how one might go about finding a “disk of earth” or an object of suitable color?
+16. “Can you please talk a bit about samatha meditation and its uses for calming a very agitated or restless mind and how one might go about finding a ‘disk of earth’ or an object of suitable color?
 Do they sell these somewhere?
 Amazon?
 Thank you for your explanation.”
 [Calming meditation] [Kasiṇa]

 17. “I am wondering if Buddha spoke about what part of us reincarnates.
 Is it possible to remember our past lives?
 Thank you.”
-[Rebirth] [Psychic powers]
+[Rebirth] [Psychic powers] // [Aggregates] [Self-identity view] [Ajahn Pasanno] [Supernatural] [Wat Pah Nanachat] [Ghost]

 Download audio (1:52)